 Decatur County REMC is a member-owned electric cooperative headquartered in Greensburg, Indiana.
 As a cooperative, Decatur County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Chairman Tom Crowe called the Thursday, Dec.
-27, 2018, meeting to order at 6:15 p.m., and Jason Barnhorst kept minutes of the meeting.
-All members of the board were present.
-Also present was DCREMC CEO Brett Abplanalp and DCREMC staff members Jeanne Loechle, Rachel Sullivan and Crystal Greathouse.
-Upon motion by Jason Barnhorst, seconded by… Continue reading.
+• Chairman Steve AmRhein called the meeting to order at 6:30 p.m., and Michael Brelage kept minutes of the meeting. • All members of the board were present.
+Also present were DCREMC CEO Brett Abplanalp and DCREMC staff members Jennie Meyer, Jeanne Loechle, Crystal Greathouse, Amy Ewing, Becky Metz, and Abby Asher. • Upon motion… Continue reading.

 One of the electric power industry’s most important goals is ensuring the integrity of the power grid.Digital fault recorders are one technology used to monitor operations at substations and power plants throughout North America.
 The devices continually monitor the flow of electricity in and out of these locations.
 These devices are always on and they… Continue reading.

 If you didn’t know, I am a lover of summer, sun and all that comes with it, but Fall is a very close second.
 Give me a cool, autumn evening with friends around the fire and I’m a happy camper.
 As we enter into this season of football, campfires, candy corn, and all things pumpkin,… Continue reading.